Rexwer123/techtask/README.md

 npm run-script dev
 ```

-To run unit-test with jest:
+To run unit-tests with jest:

 ```
 npx jest